Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

-Authorities did not indicate anyone was missing but fire officials said late Monday that they would continue searching the building.

-More than two dozen rooms were occupied at the Sandman Signature Hotel at the time, officials said.
+More than two dozen rooms were occupied at the hotel when the blast happened, officials said.
 Authorities said they believe a gas leak caused the explosion — which happened in the middle of the afternoon at the start of the workweek — and said the hotel had been undergoing construction.

 “There was debris.
 There was insulation.
 There was office furniture,” Charlie Collier, 31, told The Associated Press.
 He was working nearby when he said he saw a large flash and what sounded like thunder.